Sports Coach Logo Sports Coach Training Principles Fitness Components

 Kevin Koskella provides some practical advice for the swim section of the triathlon.

 The start of a triathlon can be nerve-wracking, tiring, intimidating, frustrating, and even discouraging, but do not let all this get to you!
-The start for everyone is a crazy cluster of splashing, starts and stops, physical contact, and swimmers trying to separate from each other.
+For everyone, the start is a crazy cluster of splashing, starts and stops, physical contact, and swimmers trying to separate from each other.

-Here are some tips for dealing with what some consider being the most challenging part of any triathlon:
+Here are some tips for dealing with what some consider to be the most challenging part of any triathlon:

 1. Expect the worst.
-Go into the event, expecting that the start will not be easy.
-Know that you will bump into people, others will bump into you, but 99% of the time, it is all by accident.
-Also, know that the chaos at the beginning will not last for the entire swim; it will break up quickly as different speed swimmers separate.
+Go into the event expecting that the start will not be easy.
+Know that you will bump into people, and others will bump into you, but it is all by accident 99% of the time.
+Also, understand that the chaos at the beginning will not last for the entire swim; it will break up quickly as different speed swimmers separate.

 2. Prepare.
 Learn the course before the gun goes off.
 There is nothing worse than having to wonder which way to turn around the upcoming buoy.

 3. Don't panic.
 Keep your breathing from getting short.
-Stay as relaxed as you can while everyone else tries to get pole position.
-Do not let others being frantic affect your state of mind, and realize that 99% of the other swimmers are just trying to find some open water and are not out to hurt you!
+Stay as relaxed as possible while everyone else tries to get pole position.
+Do not let others' frantic behaviour affect your state of mind, and realize that 99% of the other swimmers are just trying to find some open water and are not out to hurt you.

 4. Stay to the outside.
-Many will try to stay to the inside, as close to in line with the first buoy as they can get.
+Many will try to stay on the inside, as close to in line with the first buoy as they can get.
 Don't follow the pack.
 Start outside and work your way in as you approach buoy #1.
-You may not get perfectly clean water, but you will save yourself from much of the madness.
+You may not get spotless water, but it will save you from much of the madness.

 5. Run until the water level is at your knees.
-This will maximize your time on land without being slowed by running through water.
+It will maximize your time on land without being slowed by running through water.

 6. Use shorter strokes to get through the chop.
-If you are swimming in the ocean and it is a choppy day, this technique helps tremendously.
-Once you get to some smoother water, go back to long strokes to maximize efficiency and conserve energy.
+This technique helps if you swim in the ocean on a choppy day.
+Once you get to smoother water, return to long strokes to maximize efficiency and conserve energy.

 7. Practice.
-Swim in the open water often when preparing for a race with an open water start.
-The more experience you can develop getting used to the conditions and variables in open water vs pool swimming, the better off you will be mentally on race day.
+When preparing for a race with an open-water start, swim in the open water often.
+The more experience you can develop getting used to the conditions and variables in open water vs. pool swimming, the better off you will be mentally on race day.

 How do I swim straight in the open water?